 - 16. The Applicant shall submit for review and approval from the Director of the DPP, an outdoor lighting plan showing all existing and proposed outdoor lighting fixtures and their correlated color temperature being at or below 3000 Kelvin.
 The portable generator lighting systems are to be located on the southern side of each work area so floodlights will only be pointed towards berms or walls in the north, east, and west direction, away from Kapolei.
 The outdoor lighting plan shall also include a photometric plan showing that the spread of light from the exterior lighting in the quarry is fully shielded to prevent glare and light spillage onto surrounding lots and public rights-of-way.
 Lighting for night time operations shall be directed away from adjoining residential uses and be turned off upon completion.
 The outdoor lighting plan shall apply that night-time lighting, when not in use, shall be turned off. - 17.
 The Applicant shall take sufficient measures to protect 'ōpe'ape'a that include refraining from disturbing, removing or trimming woody plants greater than 15 feet tall during bat birthing and pup rearing season (June 1 through September 15) and not using barbed wire for fencing. - 18.
 The Applicant shall submit a traffic circulation plan for review and approval by the Director of the DPP to ensure that all truck loading and truck circulation in the quarry pit and throughout the quarry operational area need not reverse, thereby triggering their safety alarms during night time (dusk to dawn) operations.
 Trucks with safety alarms will be outfitted with the "white noise" sounding alarms. - 19.
 Prior to conducting quarry excavations in the proposed excavation expansion area, the Applicant shall submit written correspondence to the DPP that an archaeological inventory survey ("AIS") has been accepted in writing by the State Historic Preservation Division ("SHPD") which indicates that the quarry excavation process in the proposed excavation expansion area may proceed.
-The Applicant shall implement the approved mitigation protocols identified in the AIS for all historic properties, including burials, identified within the proposed excavation expansion area. - 20.
+The Applicant shall implement the approved mitigation protocols identified in the AIS as well as comply with all relevant provisions of the Hawaii Revised Statutes, Hawaii Administrative Rules, and other laws applicable to historic properties, including burials, identified within the proposed excavation expansion area. - 20.
+Applicant shall comply with all relevant provisions of the Hawaii Revised Statutes, Hawaii Administrative Rules, and other laws applicable to historic properties, including burials, identified within the proposed excavation expansion area.
 Include dissemination of information to community members regarding other required environmental testing (and their results) in normal due diligence within the proposed expansion area as they relate to identified historic properties for the proposed expansion and planned changes to operations during annual reports and PC presentations pursuant to Condition No. 9 above.
 The Applicant shall continue community consultation regarding potential impacts and mitigation plans for any identified historic properties throughout the duration of the Project and convey information about impacts to any identified historic properties in annual reports and PC presentations pursuant to Condition No. 9 above.